|Counselor & Student/Parent Resources||Q & A's||Contact Information|

 Many students earning dual credit through classes offered by Texas A&M University-Kingsville have their tuition and fees paid by their independent school district.
 If your school district pays for your tuition and fees, you need only to confirm your payment with your high school counselor.

-Person – Business Office located in College Hall, Room 104 – cash, money
+In Person – Business Office located in College Hall, Room 104 – cash, money order, personal check

 - Mail – personal checks or money orders made out to: Texas A&M University-Kingsville and mailed to Texas A&M University-Kingsville, Business Office, MSC 104, Kingsville, TX 78363.